11 Common Sense Boating Tips for Beginners

 9. Have a first aid kit

-We don't like to think about it much, boating can be hazardous (just watch the show Deadliest Catch).
+We don't like to think about it much, but boating can be hazardous (just watch the show Deadliest Catch).

 A sudden wave may cause you to lurch forward and fall, injuring yourself.
 You might cut your hand on something in the boat.
 You might get a terrible sunburn or even sun poisoning.